 - 1. From the Clusters tab, select the service (HDFS, MapReduce, or YARN) for which you want to enable authentication. - 2.
 Click the Configuration tab. - 3.
 Select Scope > service name Service-Wide. - 4.
 Select Category > Security. - 5.
 Type Enable Kerberos in the Search box. - 6.
 Select Enable Kerberos Authentication for HTTP Web-Consoles. - 7.
-Enter a Reason for change, and then click Save Changes to commit the changes. - 8.
+Click Save Changes to commit the changes. - 8.
 When the command finishes, restart all roles of that service.